MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/scheduled-catch-up-scans-microsoft-defender-antivirus.md

 - [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/)

-> [!NOTE]
-> By default, Microsoft Defender Antivirus checks for an update 15 minutes before the time of any scheduled scans.
-You can [Manage the schedule for when protection updates should be downloaded and applied](manage-protection-update-schedule-microsoft-defender-antivirus.md) to override this default.

-In addition to always-on real-time protection and [on-demand](run-scan-microsoft-defender-antivirus.md) scans, you can set up regular, scheduled scans.
+In addition to always-on real-time protection and [on-demand](run-scan-microsoft-defender-antivirus.md) scans, you can set up regular, scheduled antivirus scans.
 You can configure the type of scan, when the scan should occur, and if the scan should occur after a [protection update](manage-protection-updates-microsoft-defender-antivirus.md) or if the endpoint is being used.
 You can also specify when special scans to complete remediation should occur.

 This article describes how to configure scheduled scans with Group Policy, PowerShell cmdlets, and WMI.
-You can also configure schedules scans with [Microsoft Endpoint Configuration Manager](/configmgr/protect/deploy-use/endpoint-antimalware-policies#scheduled-scans-settings) or [Microsoft Intune](/mem/intune/configuration/device-restrictions-windows-10).
+You can also configure schedules scans with Microsoft Endpoint Manager (which now includes [Microsoft Endpoint Configuration Manager](/configmgr/protect/deploy-use/endpoint-antimalware-policies#scheduled-scans-settings) and [Microsoft Intune](/mem/intune/configuration/device-restrictions-windows-10)).

 ## To configure the Group Policy settings described in this article